rdwrome/261sp25/00Hello,World/README.md

 ## Abstraction
 - Lower-level implementation details are hidden below higher-level ideas, can be taken for granted in the environment
-- e.g., I can use music metaphors teaching this programming class because this is a music school
+- e.g., I'm music metaphors teaching this programming class because this is a music school

 ## Representing Data in Computers
 ![image of binary, image of hexadecimal, image of emoji](img/emoji.png)